aearly1/Team-2/README.md

 6. IMPORTANT NOTE: TO BE ABLE TO USE THE COURSE COORDINATOR ROUTES, PLEASE USE THE /api/login ROUTE TO LOGIN USING EMAIL:ali@guc.com AND PASSWORD: 12345
 7. IMPORTANT NOTE: TO BE ABLE TO USE THE ACADEMIC MEMBERS ROUTES, PLEASE USE THE /api/login ROUTE TO LOGIN USING EMAIL:shaka@guc.com AND PASSWORD: 12345
 8. You will find the UML in the root (UML.jpg)
+9. You will find below the description of each route.
+When you are testing our routes, you can copy the examples written in this document in postman.
+When you run the routes, you will get a response.
+The response you get should be identical to the response written in the examples here.
+That way, you can verify that our work is working correctly
 =================================================================================
 -----------------------------------staffRoutes-----------------------------------
 =================================================================================